Betsy and Tacy Houses Are Now Open!

 Note: The reservation system is for both regular-business-hours tours and private tours.
 Be sure to choose the correct option when booking a tour during regular business hours (i.e., House Tour rather than Private Tour).

-Private Tours may be available.
-To request a private tour, please leave a message at 507-345-9777 or email email@example.com.
+Private Tours may be available on days and times other than our regular Saturday hours.
+To request a private tour, please leave a message at 507-345-9777 or email firstname.lastname@example.org.
 We will get back to you as soon as possible (it may take a day or two).

 You may also use our reservation system to request a private tour, though we cannot guarantee that a tour guide is available during your requested time.
 Be sure to choose the correct option when requesting a private tour outside our regular business hours (i.e., Private Tour rather than House Tour, regardless of your BTS membership status).